 National Center for Atmospheric Research

-The SIParCS Program at the National Center for Atmospheric Research (NCAR) offers graduate students and undergraduate students (who have completed their sophomore year by summer) significant hands-on R&D opportunities in high performance computing (HPC) and related fields that use HPC for scientific discovery and modeling.
-This program embeds students as summer interns in the Computational and Information Systems Laboratory (CISL), an organization within NCAR charged with provisioning supercomputing and data systems to the geosciences research community, as well as conducting research and development in computational science, data analysis, scientific visualization and numerical modeling.
-These twin roles of service and research in CISL support NCAR’s broad scientific mission of discovery in the atmospheric and related sciences.
+The SIParCS Program at the NCAR offers graduate and undergraduate students (who have completed their sophomore year by summer) significant hands-on R&D opportunities in high performance computing (HPC) and related fields that use HPC for scientific discovery and modeling.
+This program embeds students as summer interns in the Computational and Information Systems Laboratory (CISL).

 National Park Service, U.S. Department of the Interior